alvarogarcia7/blog_source/source/_posts/2016-06-01-self-study.markdown

 I've read [this article][erreurs-freelance] (in French) by Adrien Joly on the mistakes freelancers shouldn't do when working with clients.

-Tags: adrien-joly, freelance, list, mistake, french,
+Tags: adrien-joly, freelance, list, mistake, french

 [erreurs-freelance]: https://medium.com/@adrienjoly/enseignements-apr%C3%A8s-1-an-d-erreurs-en-tant-que-d%C3%A9veloppeur-freelance-916f855efd9b